When You Feel Like You Have Lost Yourself

 Not perfection.
 Not a perfectly curated highlight reel.
 Not answers to questions I have never had to ask myself.

-Companionship.
+Safe space.
 Honesty.
 And the deep knowing that you are not as lost as you feel.

 You Already Know More Than You Think